FAQs

 For screen printing, we primarily use matte TW Graphics inks.
 They are durable, water-based, dry with a great finish, and allow us to print and clean up without the use of harsh chemicals.
 It is also one of the most versatile ink systems available and allows us great control over our color mixing.

 If desired, we are happy to match to supplied Solid Uncoated Pantone numbers.
 This book is the most representative of the screen printing process as we are printing on uncoated stock.
-We recommend against referencing Solid Coated references as we cannot achieve the saturation and “glossy” look of ink printed on coated paper.
-This approach of matching Pantone swatches is often used when we are working with specific brand or team colors that need to match across a multitude of projects.
+We recommend against referencing Solid Coated references as we cannot always achieve the saturation and “glossy” look of ink printed on coated paper.
+This approach of matching Pantone swatches is often used when we are working with specific brand or team colors that need to match across a multitude of projects, or if we are matching to an already printed piece.

 We cannot stress this enough, DO NOT rely on color swatches found within Adobe programs, or found on the internet.
 These are rarely accurate.
 Even between Coated and Uncoated books, specific numbers can vary greatly (a 109U is not at all comparable to 109C, for example).
 Please ONLY reference Uncoated swatches if you have an Uncoated book in front of you.